amitshky/vulkanBasics/notes.md

 	* vulkan can more efficiently process the commands since all of them are available together
 * **Command Pools:**
 	* needs to be created before creating command buffers
-	* manage memory that is used
+	* manage memory that is used to store the buffers
 	* command pools can only allocate command buffers that are submitted by a single type of queue
 * command buffers are executed by submitting them on one of the device queues
 * command buffers are automatically freed when their command pool is destroyed